Ubayd Allah ibn Umar

-Ubayd Allah ibn Umar ibn al-Khattab (عُبَيْدِ اللَّهِ بْنُ عُمَرَ بْنُ الْخَطَّاب; died summer 657) was a son of Caliph Umar.
-His killing of Hormuzan, whom he suspected of involvement in his father's assassination in 644, and his pardon by Caliph Uthman was opposed by Ali, the cousin of the Islamic prophet Muhammad.
-When Ali became caliph in 656, he refused Ubayd Allah's appeal to uphold Uthman's pardon, prompting Ubayd Allah to defect to Ali's principal enemy, the governor of Syria Mu'awiya ibn Abi Sufyan.
-The latter made Ubayd Allah a commander of his elite battalion at the Battle of Siffin, where he was slain.
+Ubayd Allah ibn Umar ibn al-Khattab (عُبَيْدِ اللَّهِ بْنُ عُمَرَ بْنُ الْخَطَّاب; died summer 657) was a son of second Rashidun caliph Umar, He was an Arab Muslim warrior.
+As a soldier, Ubayd Allah participated in several military campaigns of the Caliphate, including the early Arab conquests in Maghreb, Battle of Sufetula in 647.
+Ubayd Allah was latter made a commander of an elite battalion by governor of Syria Mu'awiya at the Battle of Siffin, where he was slain in 657.

 Life

 Early life and family

 Ubayd Allah was a son of Umar ibn al-Khattab, a companion of the Islamic prophet Muhammad and a member of the Banu Adi clan of the Quraysh tribe of Mecca who ruled as caliph from 634 until his assassination in 644.
 Ubayd Allah's mother was a woman of the Khuza'a tribe who Umar later divorced; the historian al-Mada'ini (d.
 843) holds that her name was Mulayka bint Jarwal and that she married the well-known Meccan genealogist Abu al-Jahm ibn Hudhayfa after her divorce from Umar, while al-Waqidi (d.
 823) holds that her name was Umm Kulthum bint Jarwal.
 Ubayd Allah was married to Asma, a daughter of Utarid ibn Hajib, a notable of the Darim clan of the Banu Tamim tribe.
 He was also married to Bahriyya, the daughter of Hani ibn Qabisa, a distinguished Arab commander at the Battle of Dhi Qar (609) who hailed from the Rabi'a tribe.